open-mmlab/mmdetection/docs/1_exist_data_model.md

     [--show]
 ```

-Assume that you have already downloaded the checkpoints to the directory `checkpoints/`.
-Test Mask R-CNN on COCO test-dev with 8 GPUs, and generate JSON files.
+Assuming that checkpoints have been downloaded to the directory `checkpoints/`, we can test Mask R-CNN on COCO test-dev with 8 GPUs, and generate JSON files using the following command

 ```sh
 ./tools/dist_test.sh \